 If you have questions concerning ethical guidelines and ethical review, contact Hanken's Research Integrity Advisor (email@example.com).

 More detailed information about RDM, see the LibGuide on Research data management (RDM).

 Open science has become such a significant movement that it has become important and also necessary that we are part of it.

 - How to publish open access to your scholarly publications?

 - How and where to open and publish your research (meta)data in line with the FAIR data principles?

 - How and where to open your teaching materials?
 Where to find open educational resources (OERs)?
 How to reuse them?

 - How can you improve the visibility and impact of your research?

-Training in open science can be integrated into standard seminars or courses, individual guidance, online guides, or independent training sessions such as the 69990-E Open Science Doctoral Course in Moodle.
+Training in Open science can be integrated into standard seminars or courses, individual guidance, online guides, or independent training sessions such as the 69990-E Open science and Research data management (RDM) doctoral course in Moodle.
 Teachers can order our services when needed.
 We will customize the training in cooperation with the teacher to fit the need for the particular seminar or course.